AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-groups.md

 1. Find the community where you want to remove groups and select **Details**.

 1. On the **My Groups** tab, select one or more groups.
 A details pane appears.
-If necessary, filter the list of groups by typing in the **Filter groups** box.
+If necessary, filter the list of groups by typing in the **Filter groups** field.

 1. On the detail pane, select **Remove Groups**.
 When prompted for confirmation, select **Remove**.